-Sarah Battersby has been a member of Tableau Research since 2014, with a primary focus on cartography, and emphasis on cognition.
+Sarah Battersby was a member of Tableau Research from 2015-2023, with a primary focus on cartography, and emphasis on cognition.
 Sarah holds a PhD in GIScience from the University of California at Santa Barbara, and is a member of the International Cartographic Association Commission on Map Projections, and is a past president of the Cartography and Geographic Information Society (CaGIS).
-Connect with Sarah on Twitter @mapsOverlord and explore her work on Tableau Public.
+Connect with Sarah at @mapsOverlord and explore her work on Tableau Public.

 Maps are a great tool to visually analyze spatial patterns.
 In Tableau, it’s simple to add multiple layers of data on top of a custom base map to easily see patterns.
 In the example below, identifying all of the bus routes (red), bus stops (black points), and address locations (blue points) is effortless.

 But sometimes you need to go beyond seeing the relationship between your data sets and quantify exactly how they relate to each other.
 For instance, what if we wanted to explore the accessibility of different bus lines and needed to know exactly how many addresses were within walking distance of each bus stop?
 We can quickly visualize it by adding a buffer around the bus stops so we can see which points are inside the buffer.